jean-pierreBoth/coreset/README.md

 ### Results

 Detailed results are given [here](./Results.md).
+We run a simple weighted kmean after the coreset construction and compare with those obtained with [par_fastermap](https://docs.rs/kmedoids/0.5.0/kmedoids/fn.par_fasterpam.html) running ono whole data.

 #### conclusion

-**Even with our simplistic weighted kmedoid implementation, the results are, on the average less than 5% above the reference cost obtained by par_fastermap, and  within 8% at 2 or 3 std deviations depending on the number of iterations in the kmedoid**.
+Even with our simplistic weighted kmedoid implementation, the results are, on the average less than 5% above the reference cost obtained by **par_fastermap**, and  within 8% at 2 or 3 std deviations depending on the number of iterations in the kmedoid.

 The number of iterations for the Kmedoid have a small impact on speed and 25 iterations (with 10 clusters asked) are a good compromise.